d11wtq/rdo/README.md

 conn.close
 ```

-## Why your ORM so shit?
+## Strange looking ORM you have there, Sir

+It's not an ORM.
 RDO provides access to a number of RDBMS's.
-It allows you to query using SQL
+It allows you to
-and other things using DDL, as thinly as is necessary.
-It is absolutely not,
+query using pure SQL/DDL commands, as thinly as is necessary.
+It is absolutely
-nor is it trying to be an SQL abstraction layer, an ORM or anything of that
+not, nor is it trying to be an SQL abstraction layer, an ORM or anything of
-nature.
-The intention is to provide a way to allow Ruby developers to write
+that nature.
+The intention is to provide a way to allow Ruby developers to
-applications that use a database, but don't use an ORM (*scoff!*).
+write applications that use a database, but don't use an ORM (*scoff!*).

 Or perhaps you're actually writing the next kick-ass ORM?
 Either way, RDO
 just lets you talk directly to your database.

-## Meh, what does it provide?
+## What's the point?

 Let's face it, we've been writing database applications since the dark ages—
 it's not that hard.
 What's lacking from Ruby, however, is any consistency for